Painters and Decorators in Dulwich (SE21, SE22)

 Painting & Decorating Tip for Dulwich Homeowners

-Most properties in SE21, large parts of SE22, and parts of SE24 are on the Dulwich Estate.
-The Estate is a private body that controls the appearance of properties through a scheme of management.
-Estate consent is separate from Southwark Council planning permission and is required for external alterations including paint colour and paint type changes on visible elevations.
-Estate consent process for paintwork.
-Application takes 6-10 weeks at the Estate.
-The Estate has specific views on colour palettes (heritage-appropriate, sympathetic to neighbouring properties) and paint types (breathable mineral on lime render, traditional oil-based finishes on heritage timber).
+Most properties in SE21, large parts of SE22, and parts of SE24 sit on the Dulwich Estate, a private body that controls the appearance of properties through a scheme of management.
+Estate consent is separate from Southwark Council planning permission and is required for any change of colour or paint type on visible exterior elevations.
+The application takes 6-10 weeks.
+The Estate has specific views on colour palettes (heritage-appropriate, sympathetic to neighbours) and paint types: breathable mineral paint on lime render, traditional oil-based finishes on heritage timber.
 Modern plastic-based masonry paint and standard vinyl matt are typically refused on visible Estate properties.
-For non-Estate properties in Dulwich, only Southwark Council consent applies for any work that needs it.
-Listed buildings (Grade II is most common in Dulwich Village and along the larger SE21 streets) need Listed Building Consent before any change of paint type or colour, including switching from breathable lime-based paint to modern plastic-based paint.
-We apply for consent as part of the project where needed.
-For most non-listed properties outside the Estate and conservation areas, repainting in the same colour family is permitted development and needs no consent.
-Painting previously unpainted brick is not, and that needs planning permission.
-We flag this at survey rather than discovering it later.
-The British weather narrows the exterior window.
-Standard alkyd and water-based exterior paints need 8°C and rising for 4-6 hours after application to cure properly.
-In Dulwich that gives a reliable window from late April to early October, with shoulder weeks at either end.
-We won't apply exterior paint below 5°C or onto wet surfaces.
-Scaffolding licences from Southwark Council are required for any equipment going onto the public highway, and we arrange those as part of the price.
-We've handled multiple Estate consent applications for Dulwich repaints and know what the Estate approves and what they push back on.
-The application is included in the project at no extra cost.
+For listed buildings in Dulwich Village and along the larger SE21 streets, Listed Building Consent from Southwark Council is also required before any change of paint type or colour.
+For non-listed properties outside the Estate and conservation areas, repainting in the same colour family is permitted development.
+Painting previously unpainted brick is not.
+That requires planning permission.
+We flag this at survey.
+Scaffolding licences from Southwark Council are required for any equipment going onto the public highway, and we arrange those as part of the work.
+Standard exterior paints also need 8°C and rising for 4-6 hours after application to cure.
+In Dulwich that gives a reliable exterior window from late April to early October.
+We've handled multiple Estate consent applications and know what the Estate approves and what they push back on.
+The application is part of the project.

 Painting & Decorating in Dulwich: What's Included